 Using a radio antenna not much bigger than a refrigerator, astronomers discovered that primordial suns began to shine about 180 million years after the Big Bang, when the universe was created.

-Less than 100 years ago, science discovered that the universe is expanding.
+In the last 100 years, science has discovered that the universe is expanding.
 However, the men who wrote the Bible spoke of this concept when it was written almost 3,000 years ago.
-But many people believe the Bible and science contradict one another.
+But many people believe the Bible and science contradict one another, primarily because of the unscriptural assertions of “Young-Earth Creationism”.
 Is this really so?
 Let’s examine some basic scientific concepts about the universe and see how they compare to what the Bible says.